Lizw14/academic-kickstart/content/authors/admin/_index.md

 My research interest focuses on **computer vision and natural language processing**.
 My works relates to both large-scale pretraining and compositional models.
 I am also interested in model diagnosis including robustness, generaliation, compositionality, etc. I believe that the joint learning of vision and language offers mutual benefits!

 I am <span style="color:red"> **on the job market** </span> for research positions in 2023, including full-time/internship positions in industry and post-docs positions.
-Don't hesitate to reach out to me (at zli110 at jhu dot edu) if there is a potential fit:)
+Don't hesitate to reach out to me (zli110 at jhu dot edu) if there is a potential fit:)

 In part time, I am a big fan of outdoor sports including rock climbing (recovering from a finger injury 😭), snowboarding, skiing, hiking, mountaineering, etc. Recently I also spent time in learning piano.